shiecldk/pikvm-gpio-atx-multiport/README.md

 Source: [https://linuxhint.com/gpio-pinout-raspberry-pi/](https://linuxhint.com/gpio-pinout-raspberry-pi/)

 ## Limitation
 Due to the limitation with number of the available GPIO ports on Pi-KVM V2, HDD Leds are not available on the Web GUI.
-Follwoing the Pin Mapping section, if you find out additional GPIO ports that can be used for PC2 - PC4, feel free to let me know.
+Following the Pin Mapping section, if you find out additional GPIO pins that can be used for PC2 - PC4, feel free to let me know.

 ## Credits
 * The [Pi-KVM project](https://github.com/pikvm/pikvm).